matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 When an unverified person resets their cryptographic identity, we should warn the user, so they are aware of the change.

-If a verified person's cryptographic identity changes (i.e. they reset their master cross-signing key) then this is very important: we verified them because we care about proof that no-one is listening, and now someone could be.
-The user can choose to **withdraw verification** (i.e. "demote" them from being verified), or **re-verify** them.
-Until they do one or the other, communication with them should contain a prominent and serious warning that the user's **verified identity has changed**.
+If Alice is verified with Bob, and then Alice's cryptographic identity changes (i.e. Alice reset their master cross-signing key) then this is very important to
+Bob: Bob verified Alice because they care about proof that no-one is listening, and now someone could be.
+Bob can choose to **withdraw verification** (i.e.
+"demote" Alice from being verified), or **re-verify** with Alice.
+Until Bob does one or the other, Bob's communication with Alice should contain a prominent and serious warning that Alice's **verified identity has changed**.

 > "This person is verified."